mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 </a>

 Once deploymnent, fix the errors in the logic apps designer:
-- Video Indexer componentd in both logic apps (select the location and subscription in all Video Indexer connectors)
+- Video Indexer components in both logic apps (select the location and subscription in all Video Indexer connectors)
+- Check the Cosmos DB components and connection

 Notes